apache/sling-site/src/main/jbake/content/documentation/development/feature-model.md

 See [https://github.com/apache/sling-org-apache-sling-feature](https://github.com/apache/sling-org-apache-sling-feature) for more information about the Feature Model.

+See the [Feature Model How-To Guide](/documentation/feature-model/feature-model-overview.html) for practical examples.

 ### The Feature Model

 As said above the Feature Model is an *OSGi** version of the Sling Provisioning Model.